JEFworks-Lab/jefworks-lab.github.io/join.md

   <div class="card">
     <div class="card-header" id="headingTwo">
       <button class="btn btn-lg btn-primary btn-block collapsed" type="button" data-toggle="collapse" data-target="#collapseTwo" aria-expanded="true" aria-controls="collapseTwo">
-      For current PhD and Masters students
+      For current PhD students
       </button>
     </div>

     <div id="collapseTwo" class="collapse" aria-labelledby="headingTwo" data-parent="#accordionExample">
       <div class="card-body"><p>
 <div markdown="1">
-We accept current PhD and Master's rotation students in Biomedical Engineering at Johns Hopkins University.
+We accept current PhD rotation students in Biomedical Engineering, Computer Science, and Neuroscience at Johns Hopkins University.
 We also accept current PhD rotation students from other departments at Johns Hopkins University.
 If you are interested in rotating in this lab, we recommend this guide:

-1. Email Prof. Fan with the subject line “[PhD or Master's] Rotation Application: [your name]”.
+1. Email Prof. Fan with the subject line “PhD Rotation Application: [your name]”.
 Include in the body of the email:
 - A few sentences about who you are and why you are interested in this lab.
 This serves as your ‘cover letter.’
 - A copy of your CV
-- Optional: Contact information (both email and phone number) for 2 to 4 references If Prof. Fan does not respond within a week, candidates are highly encouraged to followup and email again.
+If Prof. Fan does not respond within a week, candidates are highly encouraged to followup and email again.
 <br><br>
 2. If we like your application, we will reach out and set up a time for an on-site visit.
 The on-site visit will take 1 to 2 hours and will allow you to see the lab space, and have one-on-one discussions with Prof. Fan as well as others in the lab including post-docs, graduate students and other undergraduate students to give you a better sense of who you may be working with.

-   *COVID-19 UPDATE*: Due to concerns for health and safety, we will be suspending on-site visits until further notice.
-Alternatively, we will reach out and set up a time for a Zoom teleconference.
-The Zoom teleconference will take 30 minutes to 1 hour and will allow you to have one-on-one discussions with Prof. Fan.
-Additional Zoom teleconferences may also be set up with others in the lab.

 3. Finally, Prof. Fan will solicit feedback from everyone you spoke with.
 She will then reach out with an offer or encourage you to keep looking.
 She will also provide a proposed onboarding date, rotation project, and background reading so that you can hit the ground running.

 4. Successful rotation students will be formally hired at the end of their rotation to continue in the lab as graduate students.
-We will work with you to discuss the terms of your hire, including benefits, professional development opportunities, and anything else you may need to be successful here and through your career trajectory.
+We will work with you to discuss thesis projects, professional development opportunities, and anything else you may need to be successful here and through your career trajectory.

 Successful applicants will have:
 - a BS or BA in a biological, computational, or statistics-related field
 - Experience with at least one of the following programming languages: R, Python, C++, Javascript
-- Strong interest in applying to the NSF Graduate Research Fellowships Program (GRFP)
-- Some level of undergraduate research experience is preferred

 Exceptions are always considered for highly motivated and phenomenal applicants!